 Schematic representation of the functional divisions of the circulatory system.
 Note that the pulmonary and systemic circulations are connected in series so that the blood flows through the chambers of the right heart and the lungs, then to the chambers of the left heart, and the rest of the body.
 RA, right atrium; RV, right ventricle; LA, left atrium; LV, left ventricle; PA, pulmonary artery; PV, portal vein.
 (Modified with permission from West JB, ed.
 Best and Taylor's Physiological Basis of Medical Practice.
 12th ed.
 Baltimore, MD: Lippincott Williams & Wilkins; 1991.)

 Table 5-1 Comparison of the Systemic and Pulmonary Circulations ||Download (.pdf)

 Table 5-1 Comparison of the Systemic and Pulmonary Circulations

 Vessel wall thickness

 Blood and Its Constituents

 Blood is composed of solid components—the red and white blood cells and platelets, which are suspended in a liquid component, the plasma.1 Plasma is an aqueous solution of gases, salts, carbohydrates, proteins, and lipids.
-In normal circumstances, the proportion of cells to plasma (the ...
+In normal circumstances, the proportion of cells to plasma (the hematocrit) is ...